Best Things To Do In Tartu, Estonia: A 2-Day Itinerary

 Often lauded as the intellectual capital of Estonia, Tartu is home to the country’s largest university (which happens to also be one of Europe’s oldest!) and is a thriving cultural hub — packed to the brim with a young and lively population, a vibrant arts and alternative scene, and a fascinating history.

-Getting To and Around Tartu
+Getting To & Around Tartu

-Before I jump into what to do in Tartu, we do need to discuss how to get to and around the Estonian city.
 Tartu is located about 185 kilometres southeast of Tallinn and, because it is the second-largest city in Estonia, connections between the two cities are frequent.

 If you are planning on visiting Tartu from Tallinn via public transport, the bus is your best option.
 While there are trains available, they are less frequent and more expensive than buses (which is generally the case in all three Baltic States).